 What if I cannot get my visa because my visa centre is closed?

-We hope that all visa centres will reopen in time for students coming to join us in September 2020, but will keep the situation under review.
 We are constantly monitoring guidance from UKVI and will provide updates on this webpage and directly to applicants.

 What if my English language test centre is closed?
 Will you consider alternative assessments?

 While there was a widespread closure of English Language test centres in the initial phase of the Covid-19 outbreak, the majority of these have now reopened.

 Our English language entry criteria can be found here.